Krapar - Գրաբար - Classical Armenian

 Verb

-I love I weep I pour I exist
+I love, am loved I weep I pour I exist

 P-Stem սիր- լ- հեղ- գ-